 Stress doesn’t discriminate.
 When you have ankylosing spondylitis, stressors related to work, childcare, school, and other commitments can make your symptoms worse.

-Stress can increase inflammation.
-Research shows that prolonged stress and inflammation may also lead to chronic illnesses later in life.
+Stress can increase inflammation. shows that prolonged stress and inflammation may also lead to chronic illnesses later in life.
 Since inflammation is one of the precursors to ankylosing spondylitis, it’s even more important to reduce stress in your life.

 While you can’t skip all your commitments and responsibilities, you can find ways to reduce stress every day.
 Even a few minutes a day can help.